 Pepperdine Graduate School of Education & Psychology provides a set of tools to help people understand what prejudice is and how to overcome it.

-This edition of Museum magazine explores staff diversity.
+This issue of Museum magazine explores staff diversity.
 (PDF, 68 pages)

 The Empathetic Museum shares an assessment tool and associated resources to help organizations look within, and move towards a more empathetic future.